APrettyCoolProgram/Archiwizator/src/Resources/Doc/Manual/manual.md

 * Use caution with this option!

 ## DURING COMPRESSION
+These options take place while Archiwizator is compressing a sub-directory.

 ### Prepend datestamp
 Adds a `_YYMMDD` datestamp to the end of an archive filename.